List of EastEnders characters introduced in 2006: Linda Clarke

 Linda Clarke, played by Lynda Baron, is the mother of Jane Beale (Laurie Brett) and Christian Clarke (John Partridge).
-She appeared for two episodes in 2006, and then regularly from November 2008 to February 2009.
+She appeared for three episodes in 2006, and then regularly from November 2008 to February 2009.
 On 8 April 2016, it was announced that Linda would return for a Beale family storyline later in the year.
 She returned on 26 May 2016, departing on 10 June the same year.

 Linda surprises her daughter by coming to Walford for Jane's wedding to Ian Beale (Adam Woodyatt).
 Linda instantly causes controversy when she calls Ian a bad father after she hears his daughter, Lucy (Melissa Suffield), talking to her friend, Lauren Branning (Madeline Duggan), about strippers.
 She also criticises Pat Evans's (Pam St. Clement) earrings at Jane's hen-party, and berates Jane for wearing white when she is marrying for a second time.
 Linda reveals that Jane's birth name is Lesley, and continues to call her Lesley during her stay.
 When Jane's affair with Grant Mitchell (Ross Kemp) is revealed at the wedding ceremony, Linda leaves Walford and returned to Florida.

 Linda returns on 10 November 2008, telling Ian and Jane that she and her husband Roger (Geoffrey Hutchings) have gone on separate holidays.
 Ian asks her to make a cake for Suzy Branning (Maggie O'Neill) to beat Shirley Carter (Linda Henry) in a cake-baking competition.
 However, Linda gets upset, starts drinking, and makes a poor effort at the cake.
 Later, in The Queen Victoria pub, a very drunk Linda tries to come on to Charlie Slater (Derek Martin), offending his girlfriend, Brenda Boyle (Carmel Cryan), in the process.
 Explaining her actions, Linda admits to Ian and Jane that she has split up with Roger and is moving in with them.

 Linda has not seen Christian for nearly 20 years before she returns to Walford.
 Initially, Christian intends to keep his distance from his mother but after learning how Lucy and Peter Beale (Thomas Law) had lost their mother, Christian attempts to rebuild his relationship with Linda and she briefly moves in with him.
 When Christian announces that he is going to bring up Roxy Mitchell's (Rita Simons) daughter, Amy, Linda has doubts as to whether it is the right thing for her son.
 The following night, after Roxy changes her mind, Christian goes back to his old ways of sexual promiscuity, and bringing anyone home.
 Not being able to live in that environment, Linda decides to move back in with Jane and Ian.
 She continues to live with the Beales over Christmas.